The Best Boots for Men in 2023: Top Brands for Work & Play

 You’ll find a run of plain toe boots with incredibly well-built last and sole designs, often made from rich materials like Horween leather for increased longevity.

-The company also introduced a more streamlined rotation of dressier, low-profile boots dubbed the BLVD Collection: With just two pairs of Wolverine boots, you could be set for situations from day to night, at least in our book.
+The company also introduced a more streamlined rotation of dressier, low-profile boots dubbed the BLVD Collection: With just two pairs of Wolverine boots, you could be set for situations from day to night.
+In my own collection, I’ve tried out both lace-up boots and sneakers from the BLVD offering.

 Rhodes Footwear